lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

 ..  container:: justify

-    The *overlap 1.0* ensures that no atom will be placed exactly at the same position as it would make the simulation crashes.
+    The *overlap 1.0* option of the *create_atoms* command ensures that no atom are placed exactly at the same position as it would make the simulation crashes.
 The *maxtry 50* asks LAMMPS to try at least 50 times to insert molecules.
 In some case, depending on the system and on the *overlap* and *maxtry* values, LAMMPS may not create the desired number of molecules.
-Here we can check in the *log* file that it is indeed the case:
+We can check in the *log* file that it is indeed the case:

 ..  code-block:: bw